It’s about time we talk about the terms used to define the sparkling wine sweetness in the different types of bubbly wine.

 Prosecco

 Prosecco comes to us from Italy and is made using the primary grape, glera.
-The biggest difference is prosecco is made in a tank so, yes, it goes through a second fermentation but in a big tank and it takes a lot less time.
+The biggest difference is prosecco is made using the charmat method which means it happens in a tank.
+So, yes, it goes through a second fermentation but in a big tank and it takes a lot less time.

 Sparkling Wine